nxrighthere/ENet-CSharp/README.md

 `Host.Create(Address? address, int peerLimit, int channelLimit, uint incomingBandwidth, uint outgoingBandwidth, int bufferSize)` creates a host for communicating with peers.
 The bandwidth parameters determine the window size of a connection which limits the number of reliable packets that may be in transit at any given time.
 ENet will strategically drop packets on specific sides of a connection between hosts to ensure the host's bandwidth is not overwhelmed.
 The buffer size parameter is used to set the socket buffer size for sending and receiving datagrams.
 All the parameters are optional except the address and peer limit in cases where the function is used to create a host which will listen for incoming connections.

-`Host.EnableCompression()` enables packet-level compression.

 `Host.PreventConnections(bool state)` prevents access to the host for new incoming connections.
 This function makes the host completely invisible from outside, any peer that attempts to connect to it will be timed out.

 `Host.Broadcast(byte channelID, ref Packet packet, Peer[] peers)` queues a packet to be sent to a range of peers or to all peers associated with the host if the optional peers parameter is not used.
 Any zeroed `Peer` structure in an array will be excluded from the broadcast.
 Instead of an array, a single `Peer` can be passed to function which will be excluded from the broadcast.

 `Host.CheckEvents(out Event @event)` checks for any queued events on the host and dispatches one if available.
 Returns > 0 if an event was dispatched, 0 if no events are available, < 0 on failure.

 `Host.Connect(Address address, int channelLimit, uint data)` initiates a connection to a foreign host.
 Returns a peer representing the foreign host on success or throws an exception on failure.
 The peer returned will not have completed the connection until `Host.Service()` notifies of an `EventType.Connect` event.
-The channel limit and user-supplied data parameters are optional.
+The channel limit and the user-supplied data parameters are optional.

 `Host.Service(int timeout, out Event @event)` waits for events on the specified host and shuttles packets between the host and its peers.
 ENet uses a polled event model to notify the user of significant events.
 ENet hosts are polled for events with this function, where an optional timeout value in milliseconds may be specified to control how long ENet will poll.
 If a timeout of 0 is specified, this function will return immediately if there are no events to dispatch.
 Otherwise, it will return 1 if an event was dispatched within the specified timeout.
 This function should be regularly called to ensure packets are sent and received, otherwise, traffic spikes will occur leading to increased latency.
 The timeout parameter set to 0 means non-blocking which required for cases where the function is called in a game loop.